 Pot roast is one of those quintessential recipes that we all know and love.
 However, perfecting the perfect roast is no small feat.
 Even the queen of homestyle comfort food, Ree Drummond, admits that it took her a long time to get her Pioneer Woman pot roast recipe just right.

-Her resulting recipe, after many trials and tribulations, is made with simple ingredients and braised low and slow in the oven.
-In fact, it’s so straightforward, we had to put it to the test to see if her recipe truly is the perfect pot roast (or if Ina Garten’s pot roast takes the top spot).
+After many trials and tribulations, her finished recipe is made with simple ingredients and braised low and slow in the oven.
+In fact, it’s so straightforward that we had to put it to the test to see if her recipe truly is the perfect pot roast (or if Ina Garten’s pot roast takes the top spot).

 Building Blocks of the Best Pot Roast Ever